edvrie/advent-of-code_2022/README.md

 Just a repo of me posting my horrible solutions (and code)

-Look at your own risk :)
+View at your own risk :)